mabobakr/EEG-Motor-Imagery-classifier/README.md

-# Note
+# Prerequistes
-You should have a folder named "data" in the repo root directory containing the gdf data files.
+You should have a folder named "data" containing the BCI IV 2a dataset GDF files in the repo root directory.

 ## Getting Started